 Storage galore: “The RAV4’s cargo area is huge and there are plenty of in-cabin cubbies, too,” Geiger said, “my favorite of which is a shelf above the glove box perfect for holding devices … or french fries.”
 Jackson agreed about the shelf (although he did not mention any snacks).

-Cabin quality: "The high-quality interior has soft materials in every nook and cranny, and attractive accent stitching to boot," Bruzek said, and Geiger agreed.
+Cabin quality: “This Toyota’s high-quality interior has soft materials in every nook and cranny, and attractive accent stitching to boot,” Bruzek said, and Geiger agreed.

 And…: “I love that I can adjust the height of the power liftgate opening from the driver’s seat,” Jackson said.
 And Bruzek noted that “the 2016 version has made big improvements in quieting engine, road and wind noise and highway speeds.”

-That noise: "That's only because the previous model was louder than a taxiway at O'Hare International Airport," Jackson said.
-"Its lack of road isolation got on my last nerve," Geiger said.
+That noise: “That’s only because Toyota’s previous model was louder than a taxiway at O’Hare International Airport,” Jackson said.
+“Its lack of road isolation got on my last nerve,” Geiger said.

 Rough-rider: “Its road manners need work, with its busy ride and numb, unnatural-feeling steering,” Geiger said.
 “The suspension crashes over bumps and feels cheap compared with the refined ride of its competitors,” Bruzek added.

-No go: "The RAV4 is the pokiest of the bunch in the passing lane," Bruzek said, and Jackson agreed.
-"It kind of dawdles everywhere it goes," he said.
-"There's no driving pizzazz."
+No go: “The RAV4 is the pokiest of the small SUV bunch in the passing lane,” Bruzek said, and Jackson agreed.
+“It kind of dawdles everywhere it goes,” he said.
+“There’s no driving pizzazz.”